ManageEngine Endpoint Central logo

 ManageEngine

-ManageEngine Endpoint Central uses per-computer annual subscription with free tier pricing, runs on cloud / on-prem, supports Windows, macOS, Linux, and 30-day free trial.
+ManageEngine Endpoint Central uses per-endpoint annual subscription with published pricing and a free tier pricing, runs on cloud / on-prem, supports Windows, macOS, Linux, and 30-day free trial; free edition for up to 25 endpoints.

 Written by RajatFact-checked by Chandrasmita